boldr/boldr/docs/docker.md

 ## Redis

 ##### Run Server
-${PROJECT_ID}-redis - the hostname of the container.
+boldr-redis - the hostname of the container.
 This is specified in the config file.
-In this instance, it is boldr-redis
-Data is stored on the volume `/data`, which is automatically created for you on your development/container host.
+In this instance, it is boldr-redis Data is stored on the volume `/data`, which is automatically created for you on your development/container host.

 ##### Connect